But what if you don't mind granulation and love Ultramarine but still want a really bright limited palette?

 4 - Ultramarine blue mixed with Schmincke Transparent Orange.
 These are also lovely lively colours with a hint more yellow perhaps.

-So the perfect neutralising bright orange for DS ultramarine seems to be Da Vinci Benzamida Orange or Schmincke Transparent Orange with W&N Transparent orange looking promising.
+So the perfect neutralising bright orange for DS ultramarine seems to be Da Vinci Benzamida Orange Deep or Schmincke Transparent Orange with W&N Transparent orange looking promising.
 Three different pigments, three very similar colours.

 Would they be the same with other brands of Ultramarine?